 - MM BIO-1 Limit Turbidity Plume.
-Unless specifically allowed by the USFWS, as appropriate, the LAHD/USACE shall not allow turbidity from the dredge and fill activities to extend over greater than 6.5-acres of shallow (i.e., less than 20 feet deep) Outer Harbor waters during the April-to-September nesting season of the California least tern.
-This requirement shall be monitored as provided for in measure BIO-2 below and shall be based on visually observed differences between ambient surface water conditions and any dredging turbidity plume. - MM BIO-2 Least Tern Nesting Monitoring.
-The LAHD/USACE shall provide a qualified least tern biologist, acceptable to the USFWS and CDFG, as appropriate, to monitor and manage known least tern colonies foraging in the immediate vicinity of the existing Cabrillo Shallow Water Habitat during the nesting season.
+Unless specifically allowed by the USFWS, as appropriate, the LAHD/USACE shall not allow turbidity from the dredge and fill activities to extend over greater than 6.5-acres (2.6 ha) of shallow (i.e., less than 20 feet [6 m] deep) Outer Harbor waters during the April-to-September nesting season of the California least tern.
+This requirement shall be monitored as provided for in mitigation measure BIO-2 below and shall be based on visually observed differences between ambient surface water conditions and any dredging turbidity plume. - MM BIO-2 Least Tern Nesting Monitoring.
+The LAHD/USACE shall provide a qualified California least tern biologist, acceptable to the USFWS and CDFG, as appropriate, to monitor and manage known California least tern colonies foraging in the immediate vicinity of the existing Cabrillo Shallow Water Habitat during the nesting season.
 This program shall be carried out for up to one year following construction of the last element of the Port of Los Angeles Channel Deepening Project.
-The biologist shall coordinate with CDFG and USFWS, pursuant to the existing least tern MOA (LAHD et al. 2006) and shall: - a) Monitor nesting and fledgling success of the least tern colony and provide an annual report in the format provided in previous years. - b) Provide an education program for construction crews regarding the identity of the least tern and their nests, restricted areas and activities, actions to be taken if least tern nesting sites are found outside the designated least tern nesting sites (e.g. Southwest Slip surcharge area). - c) Assist the USFWS and CDFG in predator control, prior to and during the least tern nesting season during the construction period. - d) Visually monitor and report to USACE field representative and Environmental Resources Branch (ERB) biologist any turbidity from project dredging which extends over greater than 6.5-acres of shallow Outer Harbor waters.
+The biologist shall coordinate with CDFG and USFWS, pursuant to the existing California least tern MOA (LAHD et al., 2006) and shall: - a) Monitor nesting and fledgling success of the California least tern colony and provide an annual report in the format provided in previous years. - b) Provide an education program for construction crews regarding the identity of the California least tern and their nests, restricted areas and activities, actions to be taken if California least tern nesting sites are found outside the designated California least tern nesting sites (e.g., Southwest Slip surcharge area). - c) Assist the USFWS and CDFG in predator control, prior to and during the California least tern nesting season during the construction period. - d) Visually monitor and report to USACE field representative and Environmental Resources Branch (ERB) biologist any turbidity from project dredging which extends over greater than 6.5 acres (2.6 ha) of shallow Outer Harbor waters.

 MM BIO-3 Protect Least Tern Nesting Sites.
-If California least tern nests are found outside of the known least tern colonies during construction, the biologist shall determine the affected area and notify the USACE field representative and Environmental Resources Branch (ERB) biologist, and USACE shall halt work as appropriate.
+If California least tern nests are found outside of the known California least tern colonies during construction, the biologist shall determine the affected area and notify the USACE field representative and Environmental Resources Branch (ERB) biologist, and USACE shall halt work as appropriate.
 The USACE shall notify the USFWS and CDFG immediately.
-The USACE will then determine any potential effect to the tern and consult with the USFWS pursuant to Section 7 of the ESA as appropriate.
+The USACE will then determine any potential effect to the California least tern and consult with the USFWS pursuant to Section 7 of the ESA as appropriate.

 Residual Impacts.
-Impacts to special status species, including California least tern, would be less than significant.
+Impacts to special status species, including California least tern, would be remain less than significant.